 Circulation is important for positive blood flow.
-You can enhance your circulation by ensuring you get enough exercise, stand up and walk around throughout the day, and avoid negative vices (such as smoking) that can have a detrimental effect on your blood vessels.
+You can enhance your circulation by ensuring you get enough exercise, stand up and walk around throughout the day, and avoid negative vices (such as smoking and foods that are bad for circulation) that can have a detrimental effect on your blood vessels.
 Of course, you can also add foods that improve circulation to your diet.
 If you're wondering which foods improve blood circulation, we've done a little research to get you on your way.
+Here are 5 of the best foods for circulation improvement!

 1. Green Tea